Sentiment analysis

 The sentiment scores are assigned to words through a very complicated automated process.
 If you want to know the exact theory behind it you can refer to the dissertation on it written by the developers (高村大也 Takamura Hiroya et al. 2006) but we will try to explain the very basics here.
 Please take into account that this lies far outside of our knowledge field.

 The idea is that all words have a given distance from each other.
 They could be considered very close to each other in meaning (synonyms), very far from each other (antonyms), or anything in between.
 By taking the distance from each word to all other words into consideration a lexical network with words representing nodes is created.
-By then converting that model into a one dimensional model, with the two farthest nodes being respectively the most positive word (receiving 1 as its score) and the most negative word (receiving -1 as its score), all words can be given a score based on their position.
+By then converting that model into a one-dimensional model, with the two farthest nodes being respectively the most positive word (receiving 1 as its score) and the most negative word (receiving -1 as its score), all words can be given a score based on their position.
 To determine the distance of words the so-called Ising spin model is used.
-This model is originally used as a mathematical model for ferromagnetism physics but here it gets applied to language studies by comparing electrons with words.
-The positive or negative semantic orientation of words is compared to the up or down spin of electrons and the tendency of words to be defined by others with the tendency of closely situated electrons spin to go into the same direction.
-The actual principle behind this is very complex and we cannot go into further detail here but as mentioned earlier you can read the original research if you are interested.
+This model is originally used as a mathematical model for ferromagnetism physics, but here it gets applied to language studies by comparing electrons with words.
+The positive or negative semantic orientation of words is compared to the up or down spin of electrons and the tendency of words to be defined by others with the tendency of closely situated electrons spins to go into the same direction.
+The actual principle behind this is very complex and we cannot go into further detail here but as mentioned earlier, you can read the original research if you are interested.
 Our apologies for any possible mistakes in the above explanation.

 Examples of research based on sentiment analysis